thaiseq/ChurnAnalysis/README.md

     Recall: 98% that actually churned were labeled as churn (2% of churn users were labeled as non-churn)

- # 4. Feature Importance

-According to the feature importance analysis produced by the Random Forest algorithm, the following features had the highest predictive power:

-    1.
-    2.
-    3.
-    4.
-    5.

 # 5. Conclusion